Supreme Court Expands CRSC Back Pay for Military Retirees: What the Soto Decision Means for You

 You earned these benefits.
 The law now gives you the chance to claim them fully.

-Whether you’re a military retiree, a VSO, or a fellow attorney — this is your moment to act to advocate for combat veterans.
+Whether you’re a military retiree, a VSO, or a fellow attorney — this is the moment to advocate for combat veterans.

 At the Military Law Center, we specialize in helping military retirees navigate CRSC and other critical benefits.
 We know what evidence the board needs — and how to frame your case to give you the best shot at success.

-This blog post is not legal advice.
+This article is not legal advice.
 Each case is unique.
 To find out how the Soto decision may apply to your circumstances, please speak with an attorney.
+This page is reviewed periodically to reflect developments in law and DoD policy.
+Last reviewed: March 2026.

 Recent Posts